 Professional study in music and study in the liberal arts may be combined in a five-year program leading to both Bachelor of Music and Bachelor of Arts degrees, the latter with a major other than music.
 Both degrees are awarded at the conclusion of the five-year program.
 Interested students should discuss this possibility with their advisors as early as possible.

-Certain majors in the Bachelor of Arts degree program (for example, some laboratory sciences) may be difficult to combine with the Bachelor of Music degree program into a five-year double-degree program, especially if the student’s objective is to maintain serious options for graduate or professional work in both areas after graduation.
+Certain majors in the Bachelor of Arts degree program (for example, some laboratory sciences) may be difficult to combine with the Bachelor of Music degree program into a five-year double-degree program.
 Such combinations may require that course overloads be taken to complete minimum requirements in each major in a timely and satisfactory manner.
 Early and regular consultation with advisors in both the college and the conservatory is imperative.
 Further, students who seek certification for purposes of teaching a subject other than music are urged to see the associate dean of the conservatory and the director of teacher education.